WinVector/replyr/README.md

  #  3      z character     3   1       2  NA  NA       NA        NA      a      b
 ```

-`replyr` doesn't seem to add much until you use a remote data service:
+`replyr` may not seem to add much until you use a remote data service:

 ``` r
 my_db <- dplyr::src_sqlite("replyr_sqliteEx.sqlite3", create = TRUE)